-Seattle Humane is building a first for our region - an adoption center, primary care teaching hospital, and animal shelter under one roof.
-Scheduled to break ground in early 2016 and open doors to the public in mid-2017, Seattle Humane is on track to truly change the face of animal welfare in the State of Washington.
-Despite the best efforts of Seattle Humane and many other rescue groups in the region, thousands of pets are euthanized in Washington every year.
+Seattle Humane built a first for our region - an adoption center, primary care teaching hospital, and animal shelter under one roof.
+Seattle Humane broke ground in mid-2016 and opened doors to the public in August 2017.
+Seattle Humane is on track to truly change the face of animal welfare in the State of Washington.
+Despite the best efforts of Seattle Humane and many other rescue groups in the region, over five thousand adoptable pets are euthanized in Washington every year.
 Age, medical condition, or a behavioral issue could be the difference between life and death for a pet who could be adopted by a loving family if given more time and special attention.
 At the same time, pet overpopulation is a pervasive problem as many choose not to - or cannot afford to - have their pet spayed or neutered.
 Still more animals are sadly surrendered at shelters by their owners who lack the funds to buy pet food or pay for medical care.
 Many shelters are short on space and other resources needed to handle the demands placed on them by these challenges.
-While Seattle Humane's "live-save rate" is among the best in the nation, it too is limited in its ability to meet the needs of the community due to an aging facility and a demand for veterinary care that outstrips capacity.
-Seattle Humane is working with Animal Arts Design and other nationally recognized experts to ensure the new facility incorporates the best practices for animal health, welfare, and high-volume medical care and adoptions.
-The 57,000-square-foot adoption center, primary care teaching hospital, and animal shelter will replace Seattle Humane's facilities on its current site in Bellevue.
-It will be a practical place constructed with durable materials and spaces that work for both the animals and the people who care for them.
-This will also be a place of happiness and health, without the stigma that has plagued animal shelters in the past.
+While Seattle Humane's "live-save rate" is among the best in the nation, our previous shelter was unable to meet the needs of the community.
+Seattle Humane worked with Animal Arts Design and other nationally recognized experts to ensure the new facility incorporates the best practices for animal health, welfare, and high-volume medical care and adoptions.
+The 57,000-square-foot adoption center, primary care teaching hospital, and animal shelter replaced Seattle Humane's old facilities on its current site in Bellevue.
+It is a practical place constructed with durable materials and spaces that work for both the animals and the people who care for them.
+This is a place of happiness and health, without the stigma that has plagued animal shelters in the past.